 My ABC Flashcards

 I created these ABC flashcards because I couldn’t find what I was really looking for anywhere else.
 Each of my flashcards features the upper and lowercase letter (using my own hand drawn font), a simple and easily identifiable picture, and the word associated with that picture.
 In addition, the vowels are all short, the /k/ sound is used for the letter c and the /g/ sound is used for the letter g, and there are no confusing digraphs, diphthongs, or r-controlled vowels as you will find in so many other flashcards on the market.
-I have created these flashcards in a variety of sizes and have many more flashcards and videos on my FREE READING RESOURCES page, so check it out!
+I have created these flashcards in a variety of sizes and have many more flashcards and videos on my teachers pay teachers store, so check it out!